Captain Jack (Billy Joel song): Pre-release

-To promote his debut album, Cold Spring Harbor, Joel undertook a tour that lasted through most of the spring and into the early summer of 1972.
+To promote his debut album, Cold Spring Harbor, Joel undertook a tour that lasted through the spring and early summer of 1972.
 One of the people who noticed and liked the LP was the music director of Philadelphia radio station WMMR-FM, Dennis Wilen.
 He arranged to have Joel perform a concert for radio-station listeners who won tickets.
 On Saturday night, April 15, 1972, Joel performed an hour-long concert in front of these contest winners at Sigma Sound Studios in Philadelphia.
 Joel and his touring band from 1971 to 1972 (Larry Russell on bass guitar, Al Hertzberg on lead guitar, Rhys Clark on drums) performed 12 songs, seven from Cold Spring Harbor and five songs he had not yet recorded.
 Some of the songs were later recorded for the Piano Man LP, including "The Ballad of Billy the Kid", "Travelin' Prayer", and "Captain Jack".

 "Captain Jack" was immediately embraced by WMMR's audience.
 For the next year and a half, the station kept its live version of the song in regular rotation.
 Listeners called in, wanting to know where they could find the song and on what album it appeared.
 The song was such a big hit in Philadelphia that several New York radio stations got their own tape copies and began to play it as well.
 Though Columbia Records' then-president, Clive Davis, first noticed Joel at the Mar y Sol festival in Puerto Rico on Easter Sunday, April 2, 1972, the constant airplay of Joel's unreleased song kept the label's attention.
-Columbia Records did their best to track Joel down.
+Columbia Records did its best to track Joel down.
 After turning down a record deal from Atlantic Records, Joel signed with Columbia in the spring of 1973.